tobiasdigital/blueprints-learn.en/help/blueprints/data-exploration/data-explore.md

 * Datasets and schemas configured for data ingestion into the data lake
 * Data ingested
 * Data is then available by Query Service and Data Science Workspace for raw access and query
+* Business Intelligence tools and SQL clients can be connected to the Query Service for visualization and data query and exploration.

 ## FAQ & Reference Documentation